top of page

 TEAMS ARE NOW FORMING

-The registration fee for each player will be $89, which covers a 1-year Conga Sports membership.
+The registration fee for each player will be $95, which covers a 1-year Conga Sports membership.
+(Conga members pay $69)

-Our goal is to expand these championships to all 50 states by the end of 2026, enabling us to compete for the National CITY SLAMS Championship and vie for both bragging rights and prize money.
-Additionally, starting in 2026, we plan to include cities from Canada and Mexico, creating the North American CITY SLAMS Championship, which will offer even greater prize money.
+Our goal is to expand these championships to all 50 states by the end of 2027, enabling players to compete for the National CITY SLAMS Championship and vie for both bragging rights and prize money.
+Additionally, starting in 2028, we plan to include cities from Canada and Mexico, creating the North American CITY SLAMS Championship, which will offer even greater prize money.

 City-Slams-C11-955.jpg